vdcrea/json_formatter/README.markdown

 # Json Formatter

-This extension save input fields content and markdown textareas to a json encoded string, and makes easier the output of a Json page.
+This extension save input fields and markdown textareas to a Json encoded string, and makes easier the output of a Json page.

 Three text formatters are available: